コンテンツにスキップ

 Christopher Satoshi Gibson (cello)

 Born in Michigan, USA.
-Started playing the cello at age 4.
+Started playing the cello at age four.
 Participated in summer programs at Tanglewood, Indiana University, and Interlochen while in high school.
 After graduating from Yokohama International School, entered Yale University in 2005, double majoring in philosophy and political science.

-In 2017, under the auspices of the NPO Emotion in Motion, she held the “BACH Solo” unaccompanied cello recital series at the Minato Mirai Small Hall, Tiara Koto, Tokorozawa Muse, and Suntory Hall “Blue Rose”.
-She has performed with violinist Ikuko Kawai on TV Tokyo’s “100 Years of Music” program recordings and concerts, as well as at BLUE NOTE TOKYO (2020), Cerulean Tower Noh Theater (2019), and Mitsukoshi Theater (2018).
+In 2017, under the auspices of the NPO Emotion in Motion, she held the "BACH Solo" unaccompanied cello recital series at the Minato Mirai Small Hall, Tiara Koto, Tokorozawa Muse, and Suntory Hall "Blue Rose."
+She has performed with violinist Ikuko Kawai on TV Tokyo's "100 Years of Music" program recordings and concerts, as well as at BLUE NOTE TOKYO (2020), Cerulean Tower Noh Theater (2019), and Mitsukoshi Theater (2018).
 She is active mainly in Tokyo, Kamakura, Nagano, and other areas.

 Kongo Toku (saxophone)